thompsnm/Client_First_API_Testing_With_Pact/README.md

 5. Verify the pact against the service

 **NOTE:** With the Pact verifier already in place on the service, adding a new pact should be as simple as adding another argument.

+## Additional information on subprojects

+...can be found in their individual READMEs.